 This paradox is one of the great mysterious wonders of our world, therefore in order to explore this paradox, we will need to assume there is an eternal element in which has neither a limit nor a boundary in how far back in history it has been in existence in relation to the present.
 You can feel free to come up with anything for an example just to explore this paradox whether that be a fire breathing dragon, an apple, god, or some imagined world beyond the boundaries of our own as any will suffice since we are making the assumption they are eternal.
 Now despite what you may have in mind, I am going to use “Existence” with the assumption that “Existence” has always existed as my assumed eternal element.
 I chose this for one reason, and that reason is due to the logical understanding that “Non-Existence” can not by definition have ever existed, or ever have been an existing state, person, place, object, substance, or thing.
 To simplify why I chose this, the principle I follow logically and philosophically can be expressed in understanding that if nothing ever did exist, not even nothing would have existed.
 This is what we can infer to as a self-refuting concept for which is wrong by the consequences of its premises, and by definition.
 Therefore Existence must have always existed, right?
 So take the example you prefer as your “eternal element” in this paradox, or feel free to use the example I have chosen.

-Worse still, we understand the instant of now as a Universal key frame to all and any existential timelines.
+Worse still, we understand the “instant of now” as a Universal key frame to all and any existential timelines.
 Hence anything that is in and of Existence all exist at the same time.
-The only difference in timelines is the perception of time relative to each other.
-Anyone that understands video editing can understand using multiple timelines, but to simplify this for everyone I have provided an example below:
+The only difference in timelines is the perception of time relative to each observer.
+Anyone that understands video editing will probably understand using multiple timelines, but to simplify this for everyone who perhaps does not, I have provided an example below to demonstrate what I mean regarding how “Now” is a universal key frame:

 Would our eternal element exist or even be possible?